Dollar on back foot as Biden optimism bolsters riskier currencies

 The Canadian dollar and Norwegian crown are likely to outperform, while European currencies lag, he said.

-The greenback should also strengthen this year as the United States recovers faster than most other countries, he added.
+The greenback should also strengthen this year against the euro as the United States recovers faster than most other countries, he added.

 Biden was sworn in as the 46th president of the United States on Wednesday, vowing to end the “uncivil war” in a deeply divided country reeling from a battered economy and a raging coronavirus pandemic that has killed more than 400,000 Americans.